cakephp/docs/en/The-Manual/Tutorials-Examples/Blog.rst

    done, the better: but fear not if you're a procedural fan.
 #.
 Finally, you'll need a basic knowledge of the MVC programming
    pattern.
-A quick overview can be found in Chapter "Beginning With CakePHP", Section : `Understanding Model-View-Controller </view/10/>`_.
+A quick overview can be found in Chapter "Beginning With CakePHP", Section :
+   :doc:`/The-Manual/Beginning-With-CakePHP/Understanding-Model-View-Controller`.
    Don't worry: its only a half a page or so.

 Let's get started!